Gender and Sexuality Studies (GENS)

 (INDIVID/SYSTEMS/SOCIETIES, U.S. PLURALISM)

-GENS 267 INTRODUCTION TO US WOMEN'S HISTORY (ALSO LISTED AS HIST 267) (4 credits)
+GENS 267 INTRODUCTION TO US WOMEN'S HISTORY (4 credits)

 (U.S. PLURALISM, VITAL PAST)